mylesmmurphy/prettify-ts/README.md

 For packaging and publishing, the process is as follows:

 1. Prepackage step: A script deletes the symlinked plugin from the extension’s node_modules and copies the actual built files and package.json into place.
 It also updates the extension’s package.json dependency on the plugin from "workspace:*" to "*".
-This ensures the VS Code extension packaging tool (vsce) includes the real dependency, not a symlink, and avoids pnpm workspace-specific version specifiers.
+This ensures the VS Code extension packaging tool (vsce) includes the real dependency, not a symlink, and avoids pnpm workspace-specific version specifiers, which don't work with vsce.
 2. Packaging: The extension is packaged using vsce, producing a .vsix file ready for distribution.
 3. Postpackage step: The symlink is restored by re-installing dependencies with pnpm, and the dependency in package.json is reverted back to "workspace:*", returning the workspace to its development-ready state.